CDCSProjects/SciFi/README.md

 Currently, we provide some simple examples for the usage of SciFi as a framework or as a shell.
 All examples can be found in the folder *examples*.

-There is a cython-based python wrapper which allows a direct access of the DataStore and the MetaStore.
+~~There is a cython-based python wrapper which allows a direct access of the DataStore and the MetaStore.
 We are working on a wrapper which works with generic backends and which does not require a direct access.
 Our integration into PyTorch uses this wrapper to extend the Dataset class of Pytorch.
-This way, you can access all assets stored via SciFi while using PyTorch, like you would access any other map-style dataset. **If you are experienced in PyTorch and/or Cython, and are looking for a bachelor or master thesis topic at UHH or TUHH, drop us a message!**
+This way, you can access all assets stored via SciFi while using PyTorch, like you would access any other map-style dataset. **If you are experienced in PyTorch and/or Cython, and are looking for a bachelor or master thesis topic at UHH or TUHH, drop us a message!**~~
+The wrapper based on boost is in the testing branch and not necessarily up to date.

 ### SciFi on Conferences
 - **19.09.22** Presentation of SciFi at "Machine Learning in Natural Sciences: from Quantum Physics to Nanoscience and Structural Biology" in Hamburg.
 You can find the abstract at https://www.conferences.uni-hamburg.de/event/256/contributions/728/
+- **23.09.24** Presentation of SciFi at LWDA in Würzburg, Germany

 ## Folder Structure